-- 1. Will seek conferral annually with a representative of the Texas RRC; - 2.
-The addition of available RRC well data to the District's database; - 3.
+- 1. Will send invitations to meet annually with a representative of the Texas RRC; - 2.
+The addition of available RRC well data to the District's database: - 3.
 Report to the PCCD Board of Directors when new groundwater well permit applications are filed, and the possible impacts of those new wells on the groundwater resources in the District; and - 4.
-Annual reports to the Board about consumption and use of groundwater for commercial purposes, including irrigation uses and enhanced oil and gas production when information is available.
+Annual reports to the Board about consumption and use of groundwater for commercial purposes, including irrigation uses and enhanced oil and gas production when information is available. - 5.
+The following will be the expected key metrics used to measure progress of Management Objectives 3: the number of notices sent out and possible fines assessed to well owners or operators concerning violations of District rules; the number of wells plugged each year.

-10.7 Addressing Conservation, Recharge Enhancement, Rainwater Harvesting, Precipitation Enhancement, or Brush Control where Appropriate and cost-effective
+10.7.
+Addressing Conservation, Recharge Enhancement, Rainwater Harvesting, Precipitation Enhancement, and/or Brush Control